Pyrrhu5/ep_cleansing/README.md

 ```

 ## Schedule
-The owner of the crontab should have the same rights as stipulated in the [pre-requirements](###Pre-requirements) section.
+The owner of the crontab should have the same rights as stipulated in the previous section.

 ```bash
 crontab -e